astrivant/polyad/docs/operations/event-rebalancing.md

 An ordinary roll schedules the subscriptions present when it starts.
 Connections opened afterward stay out of that roll.
 Repeated membership or administrative changes coalesce behind the cooldown and the already scheduled batches.
-An age limit starts a paced roll of eligible connections; it is not a hard socket deadline.
+An age limit starts a paced roll of eligible connections according to the configured budgets.
 These budgets apply **per operator replica**, with jitter to spread simultaneous rolls across the group.
 Termination takes precedence over ordinary cooldowns.